bd317/BengaliAI_Speech_Recognition_5th_solution/README.md

-# Bengali.AI Speech Recognition Challgene - 5th Place Solution
+# Bengali.AI Speech Recognition - 5th Place Solution
 Solution of the 5th of the Kaggle Bengali.AI speech recognition challenge

 # Download the following datasets: